vwala/docs/content/merchant/paying-commission.md

 **Supported in-store credit payment methods**

-- Gift cards
-- Fixed price discount codes
+- Single use, fixed amount discount codes

 ## How to pay